 About 20 miles west of Cedar City lie the remains of a retired iron factory, known as Iron Town.
 Walk inside the giant beehive oven before walking along the trail to ruins of an old house.
 This ghost town is part of Frontier Homestead State Park, which explores the history of the area through interactive exhibits and artifacts.

-8. Ride an ATV around Sand Hollow State Park
+Go for an ATV Ride at Sand Hollow State Park

 One of Utah’s newest state parks, Sand Hollow State Park, is also one of the most popular.
 The dunes of Sand Mountain offer the perfect place to take an ATV/UTV tour.
 While in the hills take a break from your ride to climb around the hoodoos or explore a mini slot canyon.